-The application for 2019/2020 will open in Spring 2019.
+Applications for 2019-2020 are due April 18, 2019.
 Before submitting an application, faculty members must meet with their liaison librarian to discuss the learning goals for the course and ways to integrate information literacy most effectively into the course.

 Questions may be addressed to Laura Hibbler at firstname.lastname@example.org or 781-736-4656.

 Grant applications will be reviewed by a group of faculty members, librarians, and other staff members.
-The timing of the review process will allow most of the work funded by the grant to be done over the summer.
+Reviewers will evaluate proposals according to the criteria used by the Center for Teaching & Learning in reviewing Teaching Innovation grant applications:

 Types of Courses Eligible for an Information Literacy Grant

 Full- and part-time faculty members from all academic disciplines are encouraged to apply.
 Librarians hope to work with a variety of different types of courses requiring a variety of different types of information literacy, including:

 - undergraduate or graduate courses that introduce research methods

 - seminars and senior capstone courses where students conduct extensive research